New for 2019:

 - Nearby restaurants

-We will have the original CVD loop course for 2019 (same course as in 2018): Route Map Click Here.
+We will have the original CVD loop course for 2019 (CVD Highland) (same course as in 2018): Route Map Click Here.

 The course starts and ends at the Salinas Valley Fairgrounds in King City.
 In the morning, riders will ride north toward Greenfield climbing Cahoon Summit to Carmel Valley through the famous golden hills of California and through some of the richest agricultural areas in America.
 From Carmel Valley, the course continues northwest toward the world-renowned Carmel-by-the-Sea, then heads south on the beautiful rugged stretch of California coastline, State Route 1.
 To the east, the Santa Lucia Mountains provide a breathtaking border, and to the west, there is nothing but steep cliffs, hidden beach coves, and ocean as far as the eye can see.
 Point of interests are Rocky Creek Bridge, Bixby Creek Bridge, and Grimes Point Scenic Overlook.
 Lunch will be served in Big Sur at the Big Sur Deli at Mile 95.